Rent Control: What Is It + How Does it Work

 The city mayor also appoints a Rent Guidelines Board to set the allowable percentage of how much rent can go up.
 However, rent in most rent-controlled apartments can only rise up to 3.25% to 5% depending on the length of the lease but cannot exceed a maximum base rent determined per unit.

-Pros and Cons of Rent Control
+Pros and Cons of Rent-control and Rent-stabilization

 Rent Control: Pros and Cons to Consider

-Cons: Decreases the Supply of Apartments
+Decreases the Supply of Apartments

-Cons: Reduces Housing Quality
+Reduces Housing Quality

 It's common to hear stories about rent-controlled and stabilized apartments in lousy shape and in need of desperate repairs.
-Whether landlords don't want to deal with their rent-controlled units or feel it's too expensive to fix them, the quality of existing rentals can plummet.
+Whether landlords don't want to deal with their units or feel it's too expensive to fix them, the quality of existing rentals can plummet.

-Cons: Discourages Turnover
+Discourages Turnover

 Make Your Move: Start Apartment Hunting